-The aim of this study has been to fundamentally develop a critique of Libet and Wegner's studies on human activities.
-Libet's and Wegner's position on the issue of free will was driven by the fact that the will is the ultimate cause of our actions.
+The aim of this study is to fundamentally develop a critique of Libet and Wegner's studies on human activities.
+Libet and Wegner's position on the issue of free will was driven by the fact that the will is the ultimate cause of our actions.
 Broadly speaking, I have argued that even though cognitive neuroscience may examine human actions to make an assessment or judgement on the freeness or limitedness of the human being, this field of study (cognitive neuroscience) is not the appropriate field to determine whether we have free will or not.

-Summary
+Summary of Findings

 While Libet establishes a significant work to prove the unconscious initiation of action in the human brain, Wegner absolutely casts the conscious will (commonly believed by free will advocates to cause free act) as a figment of the brain and the mind's illusive manifestation.
-However, some critiques including the Husserlian objection, vagueness and equivocal cases, the naturalistic fallacy, and the hasty generalisation fallacy, make Libet's and Wegner's claims not tenable.
-Aside from these philosophical gaps that expose the incompleteness of the cognitive neuroscientific attempt to resolve the mystery of free will, Libet's and Wegner's works have immensely added to the study of our biological system and the actions we perform.
+However, some critiques including the Husserlian objection, vagueness and equivocal cases, the naturalistic fallacy, and the hasty generalisation fallacy, make Libet's and Wegner's claims are not tenable.
+Aside from these philosophical gaps that expose the incompleteness of the cognitive neuroscientific attempt to resolve the mystery of free will, Libet and Wegner's works have immensely added to the study of our biological system and the actions we perform.
 Their theses purport that we are neurobiologically determined.
-Thus, our neurobiological makeup only permits the possible thing that humans can do.
+Thus, our neurobiological makeup only permits the possible thing that human can do.
 And if this neurobiological determinism were true, then the brain is in control and not the self, then the illusoriness that Wegner claims is highly probable, then we can as well accept that the readiness potential which is realised to precede the will cause the will.
 These compelling arguments by cognitive neuroscientists do not allow any tolerance for the conventional notion of free will.
-The conventional notion of free will (Libertarianism) is critiqued by Pereboom to be either engaging in mysticism or panicky metaphysics.
-Libertarianism is seen as impossible because it seem to face the puzzle of a dualistic interaction (the self and the body).
-Libertarians posit the self as the immaterial part of a person which is a substance and hence, the problem is how the immaterial cause the material.
-The insufficient explanation by Kane (1996) other Libertarians have made the scientific explanation of human freedom appealing.
-The scientific approach states the material entity as the substance which has the immaterial part as a possible emergent entity.
-Thus, free will ceases to be the uncontrolled operation of one's conscious will.
-Due to the obvious conclusion that the body is a substrate to the conscious will, there is the need for the redefinition of the concept of free will.
+So, there is the need for the redefinition of the concept of free will.
 Such a change has pricked others on the need to rethink the concept of praise and blame, and this involves the neurobiological examinations involved in peculiar actions that require praise or blame.